scottyw/crossover/README.md

 * There's no smart processing of feeds.
 I just assume they have dates, titles, links and contents/descriptions
 * The HTML template is terrible.
 I cobbled it together with no skill and if you have insight on how to tweak it in an email-friendly manner I am interested!
-* The error handling is laughable.
-You better hope nothing goes wrong or you'll enjoy an opaque immediate exit.
+* The error handling is basic but should be enough to diagnose issues

 ### Thanks